ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Evaluation

-It takes additional development effort and computational resources at runtime to equip a given firmware fuzzer with \name.
-The development overhead stems from the required adaptation of the given fuzzing harness to obtain \name's instrumented harness and accommodate \name's MMIO models.
-We built the first part of our \nameS implementation in Sec.~\ref{sec:implementation} for this purpose with ${\sim}1100$ lines of code.
-We will need to rebuild this part if Fuzzware is replaced by other firmware fuzzers such as Hoedur \cite{hoedur} and MultiFuzz \cite{multifuzz}.
-In contrast, the second part (the program for model generation) of our implementation is reusable.
-Note that we do not need to rebuild the first part for different firmware under test.
+Equipping a given firmware fuzzer with \nameS incurs additional development effort and runtime overhead.
+The development effort stems from adapting the fuzzer's harness to produce the firmware traces described in Sec.~\ref{sec:harness} and support the MMIO models described in Sec.~\ref{sec:format}.
+This corresponds to the first part of our \nameS implementation in Sec.~\ref{sec:implementation}.
+This part must be rebuilt if Fuzzware is replaced by another firmware fuzzer, such as Hoedur \cite{hoedur}, MultiFuzz \cite{multifuzz}, or Khost \cite{khost}.
+In contrast, the second part of our implementation is reusable.
+Note that we do not need to adapt the first part to different firmware under test.

-The runtime overhead refers to \name's CPU and memory usage for generating stateful and adaptable MMIO models, which is in addition to the resource usage of the given firmware fuzzer.
-To justify this additional resource usage, we compared the code coverage of our \nameS implementation and vanilla Fuzzware within the same CPU time.
-We ran these two fuzzers on the 11 firmware highlighted in Fig.~\ref{fig:24hrcovs} with the settings in Sec.~\ref{sec:coverage} except that Fuzzware would keep running until it spends as much CPU time as \name.
-Both \nameS and Fuzzware generate their MMIO models sporadically, concurrently with firmware fuzzing, and on an indefinite number of cores.
+The runtime overhead refers to \name's CPU and RAM usage for generating adaptive models of MMIO data chunks, on top of the underlying fuzzer's resource usage.
+To justify this overhead, we compared the code coverage of our \nameS implementation and vanilla Fuzzware within the same CPU time.
+We ran both fuzzers on the 11 firmware samples highlighted in Fig.~\ref{fig:24hrcovs} using the settings in Sec.~\ref{sec:coverage}, except that vanilla Fuzzware kept running until it spent as much CPU time as \name.
+Both fuzzers generate MMIO models sporadically, concurrently with fuzzing, and on an indefinite number of cores.
 So, we measured their CPU time using the CPU accounting option of \texttt{systemd-run}.
-Table~\ref{tab:resources} lists the CPU time (in hours) and code coverage of these two fuzzers in the left half.
-Within the same CPU time, Fuzzware is shown to cover more code in every firmware under test when equipped with \name.
+The left half of Table~\ref{tab:resources} reports the CPU time (in hours) and code coverage of these two fuzzers.
+Within the same CPU time, \nameS enabled Fuzzware to cover more code in every firmware sample.